LesEDK/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Script that lists environment variables
-Script that lists all variables and environment variables and functions Script that creates a new local variable BEST with value School Script that creates a new global variable with name BEST and vale School
+Script that lists all variables and environment variables and functions Script that creates a new local variable BEST with value School Script that creates a new global variable with name BEST and value "School" Script that prints the result of the addition of 128 with value stored in the environmental variable TRUEKNOWLEDGE followed by a new line